 On the lack of explosive plays today

 "There were plays designed to go into the end zone, I can assure you of that.
 We've got to win our one-on-ones.
 We're talking about explosive play in all three phases.
 I was encouraged that we ran the ball.
-Devonta Freeman had a good game, 100 yards rushing today - looking at the positives.
+Michael Turner had a good game, 100 yards rushing today - looking at the positives.
 We had way too many missed opportunities for turnovers, especially in the first quarter.
 Lo and behold, usually what happens when you don't convert it, when you have a chance and the ball is in your hands, they're going to come back and make a good play, which is what happened in the first quarter.
 Again, explosiveness is for our entire football team, it's not just the offense.
 We want to be explosive in all three phases."

 On whether the Falcons' field position cost them